 FAQs: Catholic Mass Online

-As more people look for ways to maintain a relationship with God without gathering in person, we hear a lot of the same questions about watching Mass at home.
+As more people look for ways to maintain a relationship with God but aren’t able to gather in person, we hear a lot of the same questions about watching Mass at home.
 We’ve put together our answers with insight from Br.
 Jorge Sanchez, OMV seminarian and our live stream expert.

 Where can I watch Mass on the internet?